linux-cultist/venv-selector.nvim/docs/OPTIONS.md

 - Be careful when calling `activate_from_path` with the system Python — that function expects a path to a virtual environment and may set environment variables incorrectly for system-wide interpreters.
 - If you need very fast searches, limit the scope of your `fd` queries (avoid searching your entire home directory with `-H` unless necessary).
 See `lua/venv-selector/config.lua` for default search definitions and flags.

----

-## Where to go next

-- Usage and actionable install examples: `docs/USAGE.md`
-- Public API and helper functions: `docs/API.md`
-- Example helper scripts (statusline, callbacks): `examples/`

-If you want, I can also:
-- Add more small focused examples to `examples/` and reference them here,
-- Convert the options table into a machine-readable JSON/YAML for automated docs generation,
-- Or add inline examples for every option (longer form) in a separate `docs/OPTIONS_FULL.md`.